rajarshiroydev/AgriFlow-AI/README.md

     - Ensure all other URLs (DATABASE_URL, CELERY_BROKER_URL, CELERY_RESULT_BACKEND) are configured to use Docker service names as hostnames (e.g., `postgres_db`, `rabbitmq`, `redis`).
 The provided `.env` should already have these if it was committed.

 3.  **Build and Start Backend Docker Containers:**
-    From the project root directory:
+    Ensure that you are on the backend directory:

     ```bash
        docker-compose up --build -d
     ```

     - This command builds the Docker images for backend services and starts them in detached mode.